ElektraInitiative/PermaplanT/doc/usecases/entry_list_seeds.md

   The user is able to add new seeds to their list by specifying the name, amount, and expiration date.
   They can also view and delete seeds from their list.
 - **Alternative scenario:**
-  The user accidentally deletes a seed from their list and uses the seed insert feature to correct it.
+  The user accidentally deletes a seed from their list and uses the undo feature to correct it.
 - **Error scenario:**
   There is an error when the user attempts to add a seed to their list, such as an invalid expiration date or a seed with the same name already existing.
   In this case, the app validates while the user is typing and shows a validation error.
 - **Postcondition:**
   The user's seed list is updated with the added, deleted, or restored seeds.